Eracy37/custom_checkmk_TinaCatalogUsage/README.md

 ## custom_checkmk_TinaCatalogUsage
-Script shell for usage check Tina catalog for checkmk (core nagios)
+Shell script for usage check Tina catalog for checkmk (core nagios)

 ### Use
 For use on checkmk put the script in ```/usr/var/lib/check_mk_agent/local```